Cornell-MAE-UG/fa25-portfolio-susannaufr/_projects/2025-engrd-2210-portfolio.md

 = 677.28\,\text{J}
 $$

-Now that we know the heat inputted into the engine, we can calculate new performance metrics for the restricted 10HP engine using measured values for torque and RPM.
+Now that we have an estimate for the heat input, we can calculate new performance metrics for the restricted 10HP engine using measured values for torque and RPM.

 These values are obtained thanks to Trevor's work for Cornell Baja Racing last year.
 Trevor created a dynamometer setup which measured the power band RPM and maximum torque using a hall effect sensor, a load cell, and a water brake.